CERTCC/CERT-Guide-to-CVD/docs/topics/roles/vendor.md

     industries
 -   medical devices and health-related device manufacturers

+## Vendors as Part of the Software Supply Chain

-[Furthermore, since many modern products are in fact composed of software and hardware components from multiple vendors, the CVD process increasingly involves multiple tiers of vendors, as we discuss in [Section 5.4](5.4-Multiparty-CVD_47677477.md).
+Furthermore, since many modern products are in fact composed of software and hardware components from multiple vendors, the CVD process increasingly involves multiple tiers of vendors, as we discuss in [Section 5.4](5.4-Multiparty-CVD_47677477.md).
 For example, the CVD